daniel-beet/acme.sh.wiki-clone/DNS-API-Dev-Guide.md

     ```sh
     #!/usr/bin/env sh
     ```
-    After the installation, acme.sh could change the shebang to bash to get a better performance if you have bash on your machine.
+    After the installation, acme.sh could change the shebang to bash to get better performance if you have bash on your machine.

     Of course, if you just use it on your own, it can be any valid shebang on your machine.
 It could be `sh` or `bash`, it's up to you.